 Yes.
 Sure.
 Pamphlets and things…

-Clearly ANYTHING in the creative field was deemed less then and therefore, only for slackers.
+Clearly ANYTHING in the creative field has been deemed less than and therefore, only for slackers.

-After she went back to her crossword and I my book, I reflected on everything that just happened.
+She went back to her crossword and I reflected on everything that just happened.

 Hey world.
 We have got to stop thinking that when someone says they are an artist they are doing it in the name of FUN.
 I do not do art for FUN.
 It is my job, calling and vocation.
 Do I sometimes have fun in my job?
 Yes!
 And I hope to God you do too at times in your job.